Overview

 The peripheral vestibular system is an integral part of the labyrinth that lies in the otic capsule in the petrous portion of the temporal bone.

-The vestibular system, which is the system of balance, consists of 5 distinct end organs: 3 semicircular canals that are sensitive to angular accelerations (head rotations) and 2 otolith organs that are sensitive to linear (or straight-line) accelerations.
-[1]
+The vestibular system, which is the system of balance, consists of five distinct end organs: three semicircular canals that are sensitive to angular accelerations (head rotations) and two otolith organs (the utricle and the saccule) that are sensitive to linear (or straight-line) accelerations.
+[1] Together, these structures detect angular and linear accelerations of the head, enabling coordination of posture, gaze stabilization, and equilibrium.
+[2]

 Membranous Labyrinth